A Flurry of Explanations: Presenting Your Case to A Homeopath

 Mind: Fear, undertaking anything new

 The remedy that covered all the rubrics was Lycopodium.
-So, Lyc.
-6C three times a day in water with succussions (shaking the bottle) before each dose.
-At the end of the first week he reported feeling less anxious eventhough the symptoms were still there.
+So, the Rx was Lycopodium 6C three times a day in water with 10 succussions (pounding the bottle into your palm 10 times) before each dose.
+At the end of the first week he reported feeling less anxiety-ridden even though the symptoms were still there.
 At the end of two weeks, the symptoms were starting to abate.
-Eventually, we went up to 9C, then 12C and finally 30C and by then he was just taking the remedy as needed AND…he quit his job and got a better one!
+Eventually, we went up to 9C, then 12C and finally 30C and by then he was just taking the remedy as needed AND…he quit his job and got a less stressful one!
 And now, here’s the interesting thing I learned later: His grandfather died of Prostate cancer!
-So, here’s our analysis: this man had inherited a weak prostate, so when a stress came (the new position he felt unprepared for) it bounced off all his other organs, and landed on the prostate; so what’s the problem here, what has to be cured?
-Is it a weak prostate, or the Lycopodium Cowardice?
-What is the real illness?
-It’s the Lycopodium cowardice–that’s how the vibration got in!
-Ailments from embarrassment, ailments from indignation!
-So, this is the significance of the etiology.
-Keep in mind that you’re not always going to find it, but, at least remember to ask.
+So, here’s our analysis: this man had inherited a weak prostate; so, when a stress came in (the new position he felt unprepared for) it bounced off all his healthier organs, and landed on his weak prostate.
+So what is the problem here, what has to be cured?
+His his disposition to become embarrassed and humiliated?
+Yes!
+Luckily, the remedy for that is also a prostate remedy!
+So, this is the significance of etiology.
+Keep in mind that you’re not always going to find a compelling etiology in every case, but, at least look for it.

-3. Sensations.
-Go to your repertory to the Generals or Generalities chapter and then scroll down to Pains.
+3. Sensation.
+Go to your repertory to the Generals chapter and look under Pains; or in Murphy’s it might also be in “Clinical: diseases, symptoms” or in his 2nd ed., “Diseases: symptoms”.
 You’ll see there are remedies listed for the following rubrics:

 Pains appear suddenly/gradually,